 Do you have a long list of goals that you want to achieve?
 No matter how small or large your goals are; some of us never even start.

-The main reason is because we know that the first step is the hardest.
+The main reason is that we know that the first step is the hardest.
 How do you even set that first step?
 How do you go from zero to one?

 - From zero revenue to earning your first dollar.